 The thinnest stoichiometric arrangement of silica is a bilayer of silicon dioxide, known as silicatene.
 This material adheres to its substrate through van der Waals forces (see Figure 1).
 Silicatene has been fabricated on single crystal palladium (Pd), platinum (Pt), and ruthenium (Ru).

-Silicon (Si) was evaporated onto the metal substrate with an electron-beam assisted evaporator, then the films are annealed near 800°C and 10-6 mbar in an oxygen-rich environment [1].
+Figure 1: Figure adapted from ref.
+[1], the structure of silicatene.
+It consists of a bilayer of SiO, Silicon (Si) was evaporated molecules attached to a metal onto the metal substrate substrate via van der Waals forces. electron-beam assisted evaporator, then the films are annealed near 800°C and 10-6 mbar in an oxygen-rich environment [1].

 Atomic layer deposition (ALD) is a thin-film deposition technique in which two self-limiting reactions are repeated, forming a film, atomic layer-by-atomic layer.
 This method allows low-temperature deposition of highly conformal, uniform films [2].
-This research aimed to fabricate silicatene using atomic layer deposition.
+This research aimed to fabricate silicatene using ALD.